Securing a partnership with the right Phase 1 and Phase 2 Environmental Assessment firm

 1. Has Relevant Experience

 These are all important questions to answer before choosing a partner.
-The best teams will be led by an industry expert.
+The best teams will be led by a professional industry expert.
 This individual will ensure that your ESA is performed in strict adherence to established standards.

 Inexperienced firms may be less thorough.
 Your client could be exposed to serious liability if they miss a concern.
 Overlooked issues can also be dangerous to staff who will work on the site.